Restaurant waste collection

 Plastic waste from the packaging and wraps is a huge contributor to restaurant waste.

 Used cooking oil and grease accumulate from frying and cooking processes.
-Improper handling and lack of recycling options often lead to inappropriate disposal, by pouring down a drain or cross-contaminating.
+Improper handling and lack of recycling options often lead to inappropriate used oil disposal, by pouring down a drain or cross-contaminating.

 Paper waste includes Items such as napkins, paper towels, and disposable menus used in restaurant operations.